How to register for a credit course at St. Louis?

 INTEND TO GRADUATE THIS YEAR?

 Completed all your OSSD Requirements (including your 40 hours of community activities)?
 If you are a current student completing your last few credits, please be sure to complete an Intent to Graduate Form.

-Students who completed all their course work in 2017-18, please let us know if you plan to attend Graduation on Friday, November 16, 2018.
-If you cannot attend, you may pick up your OSSD from the main office AFTER this date.
+Students who completed all their course work in 2018-19, please plan to attend Graduation on in November, 2019.
 The OSSD is an important Ministry of Education document that many employers require proof of.
-As such, we cannot mail your diploma to you.
-Please bring photo ID.

 ABOUT OUR TEACHERS